The First Step in Improving Leadership for Your Small Business

-Thousands of articles are written regularly on leadership.
+Thousands of articles are written regularly on improving leadership.
 Many try to distill leadership into a simple list of traits and characteristic of a leader.
-The challenge is leadership and management are often confused and intermingled.
+The challenge is the use of the terms leadership and management are often confused and intermingled.

 While properly executing one is critical to delivering competently on the other, there is a definitive difference.
-Understanding this difference is the first step in improving either.
+Understanding this difference is the first step in improving leadership and management.

 To me management is the process and mechanical aspects of achieve an outcome.
-Leadership, on the other hand, is the ability to motivate others toward achieving the result.
+Leadership, on the other hand, is the ability to influencing and motivate others toward achieving the result.

 As I said, the two disciplines are tangled together.
 Next week’s post will provide a very good example of how these two disciplines intertwine with each other.

-For now, it is imperative that you understand leadership and management are different and you must master both because they’re the major factors necessary in order to grow your business.
+For now, it is imperative that you understand improving leadership and management are different.
+You must master both because they’re the major factors necessary in order to grow your business.
 Go back and read the previous post The Search for Business Growth Continues or watch the video Small Business Growth Simplified to better understand how these critical factors influence small business grow.

-Management, or mechanical aspects, is usually easier to address, so often small business owners don’t make improving their leadership competency a priority.
-This is a mistake that eventually comes back to haunt them later as their business moves further along the growth cycle.
+Management, or mechanical aspects, is usually easier to address.
+So, often small business owners don’t make improving their leadership competency a priority.
+This is a mistake that eventually comes back to haunt them later as their business moves further along in the stages of business growth.